Full Metabolic Blockage Protocol

 RED zone – bio boosters

 Half life of piperine (when half of the dose is still in the body) is 18 hours.
 The highest peak amount is after about 6 hours from ingestion.
 Therefore I put it on the very first spot in the morning in the protocol, to positively influence all other supplements taken later during the day.
-As a benefit, piperine shows interesting wide spectrum of anti-tumor effects on its own.
+As a bonus, piperine shows interesting wide spectrum of anti-tumor effects on its own.

 Two main ways how piperine enhances absorption is by inhibiting human P-glycoprotein and cytochrome CYP3A4.
 Both the proteins contribute to a major extent to first-pass elimination of many drugs (which we want to avoid).
 More in Gupta, 2013.

 P–glycoprotein is a plasma membrane protein which acts as a localized drug transport, actively exporting drugs out of the cell.
 The inhibition of p-glycoprotein in cancer cells can theoretically mean they are not able to spit out what they don’t like.
 More of a drug stays in the cells.

 - Stojanovic-Radic, 2019.
 Piperine-A Major Principle of Black Pepper: A Review of Its Bioactivity and Studies